WIS International

 Based on feedback from the initial testing, I refined the designs into high-fidelity prototypes:

-Enhanced Functionality: Integrated a real-time status bar for instant feedback on scan success or failure, optimized search and filter functionality for quicker access to inventory items, and designed a supervisor dashboard with real-time inventory updates for efficient cross-referencing
+Enhanced Functionality: Integrated.a real-time status bar for instant feedback on scan success or failture, optimized search and filter functionality for quicker access to inventory items, and designed a supervisor dashbnoard with realtime inventory updates for efficient cross-referencing.

 Accessibility: Ensured the app was mobile-responsive, allowing scanners to use it seamlessly across different devices